ka-iden/Huffman/README.md

 `Huffman.exe encoded.huff output.txt` <br>

 # License
-This repo, just like most of my other repos, is licensed under the [GPL License](LICENSE).
+This repo, just like most of my other repos, is licensed under the [MIT License](LICENSE).